Promises and Secrets

 Wow, there is a meaning...

 Realizing that the Jews have really been schooled by God over the last 4000 years or so, it becomes apparent that they have learned something during that time.
 While most "Christians" think they have had the word of God "rewritten" for them, making things so easy that they literally have to do nothing (especially nothing Jewish) and will gain everything.
 Again, notice that we did not say that they "can do something" to gain their salvation.
 Only Christ can do that for them.
-But, they can do something to show Christ that they got the message.
+But, they can do something to show Christ that they got the message, and they can definitely do something to lose that salvation (2 Peter 2:20

 On our own?

-Now, where would some get the idea that they can not only do nothing God commanded, but some feel that they can actually do anything they want with no threat of losing what they have gained?
-They feel that Christ died for all the sins they would ever commit, so they can continue in voluntary sin without fear of needing to change.
+Now, where would some get the idea that they can not only do nothing God that God has commanded, but some feel that they can actually do anything they want with no threat of losing what they have gained?
+That's the message you hear in the churches today.
+The pastors say that Christ died for all the sins they would ever commit, so once Christ is accepted, people can continue in voluntary sin without fear of needing to change.
 They forget that after all the instances where Christ forgave, he followed with that catchy little phrase, "Go and sin no more."
 Granted, not everyone feels this way, but it's amazing how many of the sermons preached today imply denial of this very part of the Word.
+I guess they have not read Hebrews 10:26-27

 We can still lose it